 2. Add Manually

-Royalty income is the money earned when someone pays you to use something you own, like a patent, copyright, or natural resource.
-For example, when authors let publishers sell their books, the publishers share part of their profits with the authors. ...
+Royalty income refers to the earnings received when someone pays you for the right to use your intellectual property—such as a patent, copyright, or natural resource.
+For instance, when authors allow publishers to sell their books, they receive a ...

 Form 16 is a document issued by your employer that helps you report your salary in the tax return.
 However, you may not receive Form 16 for the following reasons Salary income is below the taxable limit and no TDS has been deducted Your employer is ...